Discover the career path of Cillian Murphy, from the first major opportunity to industry-changing achievements.

 In 2004, Cillian Murphy prepared for the role in Breakfast on Pluto by meeting a transvestite who dressed him and took him clubbing with other transvestites.

-In 2004, Cillian Murphy toured Ireland with the Druid Theatre Company in The Playboy of the Western World, playing the character of Christy Mahon, and also in The Country Boy, under the direction of Garry Hynes.
+In 2004, Cillian Murphy toured Ireland with the Druid Theatre Company in The Playboy of the Western World, playing Christy Mahon.

-In 2005, Cillian Murphy appeared as Dr. Jonathan Crane/Scarecrow in Christopher Nolan's Batman Begins.
-He also starred as Jackson Rippner in Wes Craven's thriller, Red Eye.
+In 2005, Cillian Murphy appeared as Dr. Jonathan Crane in Christopher Nolan's Batman Begins and as Jackson Rippner in Wes Craven's thriller, Red Eye.

-In 2005, Cillian Murphy starred as Patrick/"Kitten" Braden in Neil Jordan's comedy-drama Breakfast on Pluto, based on the novel of the same title.
-Murphy was nominated for a Golden Globe Award and won an Irish Film and Television Academy Best Actor Award for his performance.
+In 2005, Cillian Murphy starred as Patrick/"Kitten" Braden in Neil Jordan's comedy-drama Breakfast on Pluto.
+He was nominated for a Golden Globe Award for Best Actor in a Musical or Comedy and won the Irish Film and Television Academy Best Actor Award.
+Premiere magazine cited his performance as Kitten in their "The 24 Finest Performances of 2005".

-In November 2006, Cillian Murphy starred opposite Neve Campbell in John Kolvenbach's play 'Love Song' at the New Ambassadors Theatre in London's West End, playing the lead role of Beane.
+In November 2006, Cillian Murphy starred opposite Neve Campbell in John Kolvenbach's play 'Love Song' at the New Ambassadors Theatre in London's West End.
+He played the lead role of Beane, described as a "winsomely cranky" and mentally unstable character.

 In 2007, Cillian Murphy participated in the Rock the Vote Ireland campaign, targeting young voters for the general election, and campaigned for the rights of the homeless with the organisation Focus Ireland.

-In 2007, Cillian Murphy starred in the science fiction film 'Sunshine' as a physicist-astronaut.
-He also starred opposite Lucy Liu in 'Watching the Detectives', a romantic comedy that premiered at the Tribeca Film Festival.
-Additionally, he starred as Richard Neville in 'Hippie Hippie Shake', filmed in 2007 but shelved in 2011.
+In 2007, Cillian Murphy starred in Danny Boyle's science fiction film 'Sunshine' as a physicist-astronaut.
+He also appeared opposite Lucy Liu in the romantic comedy 'Watching the Detectives', which premiered at the Tribeca Film Festival.
+Additionally, he starred as Richard Neville in the film 'Hippie Hippie Shake', which was filmed in 2007 but later shelved.

-In April 2009, Cillian Murphy starred in 'The Water', a 15-minute Canadian short film directed by Kevin Drew of Broken Social Scene, opposite Feist and David Fox.
-The film was released online and features a Feist song of the same title.
+In April 2009, Cillian Murphy starred alongside Feist and David Fox in 'The Water', a 15-minute Canadian short film directed by Kevin Drew of Broken Social Scene.
+The film, released online, features the Feist song of the same name and attracted Murphy due to his admiration for Broken Social Scene and the prospect of making a silent movie.

 In 2011, Cillian Murphy became a patron of the UNESCO Child and Family Research Centre at the National University of Ireland Galway.

-In 2011, Cillian Murphy performed in the stage monodrama 'Misterman', earning critical acclaim.
-He also played the lead in the British horror film 'Retreat' and appeared in the science fiction film 'In Time'.
+In 2011, Cillian Murphy starred in the stage monodrama 'Misterman', written and directed by Enda Walsh.
+He also played the lead in the British horror film 'Retreat' and appeared in the science fiction film 'In Time' in 2011.

 In February 2012, Cillian Murphy wrote a message of support to the former Vita Cortex workers involved in a sit-in at their plant.

-In 2012, Cillian Murphy finished his role as Scarecrow in The Dark Knight trilogy.
+In 2012, Cillian Murphy concluded his role as Scarecrow in The Dark Knight trilogy.

 In 2012, Cillian Murphy starred in 'Red Lights' with Robert De Niro and Sigourney Weaver.
-He reprised his role as the Scarecrow in 'The Dark Knight Rises' and had a supporting role in the British independent film 'Broken'.
+He also reprised his role as the Scarecrow in 'The Dark Knight Rises' and had a supporting role in the British independent film 'Broken' in 2012.

-In 2013, Cillian Murphy began starring as Thomas Shelby in the BBC television series 'Peaky Blinders', a series about a criminal gang in Birmingham during the post-World War I period.
+In 2013, Cillian Murphy began starring as Thomas Shelby in the BBC television series 'Peaky Blinders', which follows a criminal gang in Birmingham after World War I.

-In 2016, Cillian Murphy starred in Ben Wheatley's 'Free Fire' and portrayed Jozef Gabčík in 'Anthropoid', a film about the assassination of Reinhard Heydrich.
+In 2016, Cillian Murphy starred in Ben Wheatley's 'Free Fire' and appeared in 'Anthropoid', portraying Jozef Gabčík.

-In 2018, Cillian Murphy supported the Irish referendum to repeal the eighth amendment of the constitution, appearing on The Blindboy Podcast to urge men to support women and vote in favor of the referendum.
+In 2018, Cillian Murphy supported the Irish referendum to repeal the eighth amendment, appearing on The Blindboy Podcast to urge men to support women and vote in favor of the referendum.

 In 2020, Cillian Murphy starred in the horror sequel A Quiet Place Part II.

-In 2021, Cillian Murphy starred as Emmett in 'A Quiet Place Part II', playing a hardened survivor.
+In 2021, Cillian Murphy starred as Emmett in 'A Quiet Place Part II'.

-On February 27, 2022, series six of 'Peaky Blinders', starring Cillian Murphy as Thomas Shelby, premiered.
+In February 2022, Series six of 'Peaky Blinders', starring Cillian Murphy as Thomas Shelby, premiered.

-In 2022, Cillian Murphy finished his role as Tommy Shelby in the BBC period drama series Peaky Blinders.
+In 2022, Cillian Murphy completed his role as Tommy Shelby in the BBC period drama series Peaky Blinders.

 Following the success of Oppenheimer and the Barbenheimer phenomenon, Cillian Murphy was named in Variety's list of the most influential figures of 2023 in the entertainment and media industry.